ZackMattor/clipper/README.md

 Each invocation creates a timestamped subdirectory inside `clips/` (for example `clips/dino_2024-05-04T17-33-02-123Z/`).
 Inside that run directory you’ll find a `vids/` folder containing all of the extracted clips (the filenames still encode the source movie) **and** a `metadata.yaml` file that captures how those clips were produced.

-While running, the CLI emits benchmarking info: every clip log now includes the time `ffmpeg` spent on that item, and the end-of-run summary prints the total wall-clock time plus the average processing time per clip.
+While running, each extraction logs benchmarking info: every clip log includes the time `ffmpeg` spent on that item, and the end-of-run summary prints the total wall-clock time plus the average processing time per clip.
 Use those numbers to understand how much the `--accurate` mode costs versus the default fast stream copy.

 ### Metadata schema